Easy American Goulash, also known as American Chop Suey in the northeastern US, is a classic savory meat-and-noodle casserole.

 - In a medium-large pot, make macaroni according to instructions on the package.

-- In another pot or skillet, fry the onion (and carrot and celery if you are adding them in) on medium heat until soft, then add the ground beef, canned tomato, tomato paste, soup powder, Italian dressing mix, and sugar and cook until the meat has cooked through and the mixture has become a meat sauce.
+- In another pot or skillet, fry the onion (and carrot and celery and other chopped vegetables if you are adding them in) on medium heat until soft, then add the ground beef, canned tomato, tomato paste, soup powder, Italian dressing mix, and sugar and cook until the meat has cooked through and the mixture has become a meat sauce.

 - Mix the meat sauce in with the cooked macaroni.